 Compositionally, I am influenced by famous paintings but in the moment when I make my picture, I depend on my instincts and the subject’s individuality.
 In other words, I make my photographs from a very personal point of view without any pretension of objectivity.

 In general, I always advise other photographers to spend as much as time as they can with their subject.
 The most intense and powerful bodies of work are those that come out of long-term projects, intense commitment, and a vibrant relationship between photographer and subject.

-—Michele Palazzi, as told to Alexander Strecker
+—Michele Palazzi, interviewed by Alexander Strecker